 Most people with MS are initially diagnosed with relapsing-remitting MS, or RRMS, which is characterized by flares of symptoms followed by periods of relative recovery in between.
 However, many people with RRMS may progress to secondary progressive MS (SPMS), where some symptoms stick around after each episode and disability accumulates.
 Progression to SPMS early in your disease course could be a sign that your current treatment may not be effective.

 Switching DMTs is a decision you make in collaboration with your health care team.
 This process of considering your experiences and preferences along with your doctor’s expertise is called shared decision-making.
-It has been shown in clinical practice to improve the outcomes of people living with MS.
+It has been shown to improve the health outcomes of people living with MS.

 Make sure you regularly follow up with your neurologist and attend any other scheduled appointments.
-It is important for your doctors to see how your MS disease course is progressing.
+It is important for your doctors to see how your MS is progressing.
 Getting the necessary tests and scans helps doctors check whether your current medications are working effectively, so any decision to change MS treatment is well informed.

 No one knows your MS symptoms better than you.
 Make sure to let your health care providers know about any problems and complications you may have.

 Take the quiz: What Are Your MS Treatment Goals?